robertmartin8/ReasonableDeviations/_posts/2021-09-18-how-i-use-notion.md

 <img src="{{ site.imageurl }}notion/collab.png" style="width:100%;"/>
 </center>

 I also used Notion to build a resource library for the project.
-Each row represents a piece of content (e.g a book or journal article).
+Each row represents a piece of content (e.g. a book or journal article).
 Once read, you add your name to the "read by" column.
 We can then perform complicated filtering on the database.
 In the example below, I filtered to find the resources that nobody had yet read and saved this as an "unread" view -- allowing us to track our collective blind spots.

 <center>
 <img src="{{ site.imageurl }}notion/collab2.png" style="width:100%;"/>